How to Block All Websites Except a Few on Computers and Phones

 Conclusion

 We block certain websites to get rid of distracting, addictive, violent, explicit, drug or other unwanted websites.
 But there are numerous potentially bad or distracting websites out there.
 They may be just a click away from your children or yourself.
-It’s a good idea to block all websites except a few needed ones.
+It’s a good idea to block all websites except one or a few needed ones.
 This article shows how to easily allow only few websites on computers and phones.
 I hope it helps.

 avatar